rohan-v8rma/Java-Juggernaut/README.md

 ### Practical specialities of declaring an exception

-If we specify that a particular member function `throws` an exception, the compiler just expects a `catch` block.
+If we specify that a member function `throws` an exception, the compiler just expects us to enclose any call to that particular member function inside a `try` block, and follow it up with a `catch` block.

 It doesn't matter whether we are handling the type of the declared exception or not.